zackstout/Footprint-Extended/README.md

  - [ ] No styling yet.
 - [x] Added trademark footer and facebook icon.
    - [ ] Link to other FP page -- check out our field projects (??) -- make Contact Us button functional.
 (Almost there.)
+   - [ ] Don't forget to add Facebook icon to Dashboard footer.
 - [x] Add new Logo (edited color to charcoal).
 - [x] Disallow user from entering two projects of same name (creates `md-duplicate` error)
   - [ ] ask if they instead want to view that project.

+- [x] Auto-select the current project when Uploading new footprint from projects page. (had to update everyone's clickedProject -- messy architecture).
 - [x] Add a scroller to the Projects list, so it doesn't get too long.
-- [x] Add recommendation to use CSV to validation.
+- [x] Add recommendation to use CSV to footprint upload validation (x2).
+- [x] New footprint from projects (needs to change to Project, and update Project-footprints)
+  - [ ] OH -- ALSO NEED TO CHANGE QUERY TO DEAL WITH MULTIPLE-WORD PROJECT NAMES (do we??).

 ## Next Steps:
 ### Top priority:
 - [ ] New footprint from dash (needs to update chart)
-- [ ] New footprint from projects (needs to change to Project, and update Project-footprints)
-  - [x] Almost there.
-Need to change query to get ALL types, then update DOM.
-OH -- ALSO NEED TO CHANGE QUERY TO DEAL WITH MULTIPLE-WORD PROJECT NAMES.
 - [ ] User's info-over-time line chart buggy.
 Make sure that line chart UPDATES when user enters a new footprint.
 - [ ] Give diesel higher priority in CSV.
+- [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
 - [ ] Implement forgot password.
-  - [ ] Ok Will needs to provide his PW to authenticate nodemailer, which is working.

 - [ ] Make sure line chart of FP's footprint does not disappear on Trial Upload.
 - [ ] Make sure Will can upload from admin page.

-### High-priority:
-- [ ] Auto-select the current project when Uploading new footprint from projects page.
-- [ ] Issue: Trial run card now looks bad on narrower screens.

-- [ ] Stitch the two tools together so that one upload can take care of all the calculations.

-- [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
+- [ ] Set up Admin page to display all relevant data.
 - [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
 (Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
 - [ ] Disallow user from entering two footprints of the same month for one project.
-- [ ] Set up Admin page to display all relevant data.
 - [ ] Update `databasesetup.sql` file to reflect changes to db structure.
-(Shit I forgot what they were...)

 - [ ] Mess with the font..
 Make it look better, sleeker.

-### Bugs:
+### Known Bugs:
-- [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.
 - [ ] Sometimes hovering over project names on side-dash makes them invisible???
 - [ ] Sometimes hovering over bar chart switches values???
 - [ ] The divided-by input dropdown sometimes displays two values???

+### Transition Tool:
+- [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.
+- [ ] Let user choose metric or non- for transition tool.
+- [ ] Add animations for the diesel-to-solar calculator.
+- [ ] Follow Emma's idea: wrap calc page with a Start button, and walk user through inputs one by one.
+- [ ] Stitch the two tools together so that one upload can take care of all the calculations.

-## Quality of Life Improvements:
+### Quality of Life Improvements:
-### Simpler:

 - [ ] This is finicky but scrolling to top and bottom, the cushion doesn't see the image.
 It looks bad.
 - [ ] The lower shadow on hover over a button (e.g. AWS) is a nice touch.
-- [ ] Let user choose metric or non- for transition tool.
 - [ ] Make background color on home screen uniform.
 - [ ] Add ` isMetric` field to Footprints table (for hover feature).
-- [ ] Add animations for the diesel-to-solar calculator.

-### Less simple:
 - [ ] Overall line chart should include gaps for non-uploaded months (otherwise it's prettier, but misleading).
 - [ ] Would be nice to fix the page refresh issue (cacheing, etc.).
 (IDEA: We could use localStorage!)
 - [ ] Let user view current CSV when editing or deleting -- or for that matter, show them on hover on the page or something.
 - [ ] Add animations for the user-customizable charts, to ensure that there's not so much gaping white space before charts are generated.
 Move two large buttons to two tabs on the left when user clicks one.
-- [ ] Follow Emma's idea: wrap calc page with a Start button, and walk user through inputs one by one.
+- [ ] Issue: Trial run card now looks bad on narrower screens.